ArmanKabiri/Multi-sense-Multi-lingual-Definition-Modeling/README.md

 # Multi-sense Multi-lingual Definition Modeling
-#### The source code and datasets for TSD paper: "Evaluating a Multi-sense Definition GenerationModel for Multiple Languages"
+#### The source code and datasets for TSD paper: "Evaluating a Multi-sense Definition GenerationModel for Multiple Languages" [[2]](#2)

 This work is an extension to the single-sense definition generation model proposed by Noraset el al. [[1]](#1).
-The pipeline to get the results reported in our TSD paper is to first run the pre-processing scripts released on the repository, and then feed the Noraset model with the pre-processed data to get multi-sense definitions.
-As our experiments are conducted on nine languages, some scripts are also prepared to enable the model dealing with non-English definitions.
+The pipeline to get the results reported in our TSD paper is to first run the pre-processing scripts released on this repository, and then feed the Noraset model with the pre-processed data to get multi-sense definitions.
+As our experiments are conducted on nine languages, some scripts are also prepared to enable the model to deal with non-English definitions.

 ---
 ### Installation: